google-research/pix2seq/README.md

 ### Instructions for evaluation of object detection models.

-Below is the instruction for starting an evaluation job, which monitors the specified directory and perform evaluation for latest and un-evaluated checkpoints.
+Below is the instruction for starting an evaluation job, which monitors the specified directory and perform (continuous) evaluation of the latest and un-evaluated checkpoints.
 It can be started in parallel to or after the training.

 Step 1: check [config_det_finetune.py](configs/config_det_finetune.py) and update if neccesary, such as `encoder_variant`, `image_size`.
-Set `checkpoint_dir` if neccesary (e.g., for evaluating our provided fine-tuning checkpoints).
+Set `checkpoint_dir` if the checkpoints to evaluate are not in `model_dir` (e.g., for evaluating our provided fine-tuning checkpoints).

 Step 2: run `python3 run.py --mode=eval --model_dir=/tmp/model_dir --config=configs/config_det_finetune.py --config.dataset.coco_annotations_dir=/path/to/annotations --config.eval.batch_size=40`.